john-abou/smart-savings/README.md

 # Puppeteer's Bazaar

-Puppeteer's Bazaar is an online shopping application that allows users to purchase household items from Amazon, Loblaws, and Walmart.
-The application is built with React/React Native, MongoDB/Apollo, Express, GraphQL, and Puppeteer (for web scraping).
+Puppeteer's Bazaar is an ecommerce website that offers a unique shopping experience for customers by providing price comparisons for products across multiple popular websites like Amazon, Loblaws, and Walmart.
+The website scrapes prices from these websites and displays them side-by-side, allowing customers to make an informed purchasing decision.
+The site's user-friendly interface makes it easy for customers to navigate and find the products they are looking for.
+Puppeteer's Bazaar aims to provide its customers with the best deals on the products they want to buy, making it an ideal destination for those who love to shop online.

 ## Table of Contents